ricky-wong/google-uxe-interview-infinite-scroll/README.md

 Infinitely-Scrolling Message List
 ===

-Limited functionality: Messages load over the network, and you can swipe horizontally to dismiss a message.
+Limited functionality: Messages load over the network, and you can load more messages from scrolling.
+All done with native JS, no libraries to keep it lean while features are still simple.

+Not done: swipe to remove a message.
+Might need to involve some libraries for this.

 Process:
 1. I started with looking through Firebase and App Engine docs to figure out how to bootstrap a static site.
 Because I'm just serving some HTML/CSS/JS (no backend, database, authentication...), I went with App Engine.